-“I know,” Todd agreed mournfully.
+“I know,” Todd said mournfully.
 “Randy always was the life of the party, since he was little.
 Guess it finally caught up with him.”

-The situation continued to sink in for Jason.
-“It’s like he ignored all the warning signs.”
+“It sure did.”
+Randy’s troubles continued to sink in for Jason.
+“It didn’t have to be this way, but he just ignored all the warning signs.”

 “Yeah,” Tom sighed.
 “Well, I’ll let you go, I’ve got some more people to notify.
 I’ll call you tomorrow and let you know how it went.”

 “All right,” Jason said.
 “I was just about to head to Christine’s myself.
 Says she has important news, probably about a job somewhere.”

 “That could be a good thing.
 I know you’re getting sick and tired of your current job.”

 “We’ll see, not exactly on my mind right now.”